 Chemotherapy is one of the most effective treatments for many types of cancer.
-Scripps MD Anderson Cancer Center offers advanced chemotherapy services throughout San Diego County, provided by experts who use the latest techniques to maximize effectiveness and comfort.
+Scripps Cancer Center offers advanced chemotherapy services throughout San Diego County, provided by experts who use the latest techniques to maximize effectiveness and comfort.

 Our chemotherapy nurses have completed extensive training and education through the Oncology Nursing Society, and many Scripps clinical pharmacists have advanced training in chemotherapy preparation and treatment.
 Our care team provides each patient with a warm, comforting experience, while ensuring the highest quality care.
 Learn about the various types of chemotherapy, side effects and more in the content below.